 China High Adventure

-Want to feel like Sir Francis Younghusband or Heinrich Harrer the explorer.
-You will feel like one after this spectacular journey to the Tibet highland and meet its people who call this remote and inhospitable region as ‘home’.
+Want to feel like Sir Francis Younghusband or Heinrich Harrer the explorer?
+You are likely to feel like one after this spectacular journey to the Tibet highland and meet its people who call this remote and inhospitable region as ‘home’.
 From the pilgrim-laden streets of Lhasa to the snow-capped mountains, endless skies and turquoise lakes of the Tibetan Plateau, discover a world far removed from your own.
 The accommodation selected is the best the region has to offer.
 Your touring is private and highly personalised based on each traveller’s specific interests and requirements.

 UNLEASH YOUR MOJO: LIKE AN EXPLORER ON THE HIGHLANDS OF TIBET.